 China’s Vaccines Around the World

-This interactive map tracks the vaccine sales and donations China and Chinese vaccine developers have made as well as the number of vaccines delivered by China.
+This interactive map tracks the vaccine sales and donations that China and Chinese vaccine developers have made.
+It also tracks the number of delivered vaccines.

 China’s Vaccines Across Regions

-China has provided vaccines to four geographical regions – a total of 99 countries around the world.
-Out of the four regions, Asia Pacific has received the greatest number of Chinese vaccines, with 38 countries receiving sales and donations from China.
-Latin America, however, has received the second greatest number of Chinese vaccines with only 18 countries receiving sales and donations.
-In contrast, Africa has 33 countries receiving sales and donations from China, but it has received the least number of Chinese vaccines.
+China has directly provided vaccines to four geographical regions – a total of 109 countries around the world.
+Out of these four regions, Asia Pacific has received the most significant number of Chinese vaccines, with 39 countries receiving vaccines from China.
+Latin America has received the second most considerable number of Chinese vaccines, though only 18 countries have received them.
+In contrast, while Africa has 42 countries receiving vaccines from China, the region has received few Chinese vaccines.

 China’s Vaccines in Africa

-As part of the South-South Cooperation, China pledged in late February to provide COVID-19 vaccines to 19 African countries.
-To date, 33 African countries have been receiving sales and donations of vaccines from China.
-In May, the pace of these deals had picked up; however, the total number of vaccines delivered to Africa by China has remained lowest among the regions.
-Overall, China’s vaccine outreach in Africa still appears to be rather slow.
+As part of the South-South Cooperation, China pledged in late February 2021 to provide COVID-19 vaccines to 19 African countries.
+To date, 42 African countries have been receiving vaccines from China.
+While the pace of these deals has picked up on several occasions, China’s total number of vaccines delivered to Africa has constantly remained low.

 China’s Vaccines in Latin America

-Latin America has received the second largest quantity of Chinese vaccines, despite having only 18 countries with vaccines deals with China.
-Latin America’s relations with China have always been close, especially since both regions are also working under the South-South Cooperation and the Belt and Road Initiative.
-China has donated only 1 million vaccine doses to the region, and has sold 291 million doses, with 82 million doses delivered.
-China is also providing the region with active ingredients to make other vaccines, such as the AstraZeneca vaccine.
+Latin America has received the second-largest quantity of Chinese vaccines, despite only 18 countries having vaccine deals with China.
+Like Africa, Latin America and China are also working under the South-South Cooperation and the Belt and Road Initiative.
+While China has donated only 2 million doses to the region, it has sold 386 million doses, with 233 million doses delivered.
+China also provides the region with active ingredients to make Chinese and other vaccines, such as the AstraZeneca vaccine.